ProfessorManhattan/prettier-config-sexy-mode/README.md

 module.exports = require('@megabytelabs/prettier-config');
 ```

-Or you can of course choose your preferred way of using configs:
+Or you can, of course, choose your preferred way of using configs:

 <details>
 <summary><i>package.json</i></summary>